kantarcise/Low-Noise-Amplifier-Design/README.md

 The matlab code given is to increase the number of S parameters, with a pretty basic idea.
 And even though it's just interpolating, the results were pretty accurate; as it's checked in simulation.

+After we get almost the 10 times bigger data for S parameters, we can do a design on any frequency desired.
+(This is actually pretty important, as if you are trying to reproduce this project with another transistor; you might want to take a look at the matlab script.)